nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Actor:** User
 **MSS:**
 1. User requests to mass delete contacts by providing a list of contact IDs.
-2. AddressBook validates the provided contact IDs.
+2. App validates the provided contact IDs.
-3. AddressBook deletes the valid contacts.
+3. App deletes the valid contacts.
-4. AddressBook logs the success message indicating the number of contacts deleted.
+4. App logs the success message indicating the number of contacts deleted.
    Use case ends.

 **Extensions:**
 * 2a.
 No contact IDs provided.
+    * 1a1.
+App shows an error message to tell the user that the given name does not exist.
       Use case ends.
 * 2b.
 Invalid contact ID(s) provided.
     * 2b1.
-AddressBook throws an IllegalArgumentException with the message "Invalid contact ID(s): [invalidID].
-Please provide valid contact IDs."
+App shows an error message to tell the user that the contact is invalid and ask the user to provide valid contact IDs
       Use case ends.
 * 2c.
 Duplicate contact IDs provided.
     * 2c1.
-AddressBook handles duplicates internally, ensuring each ID is processed once.
+App handles duplicates internally, ensuring each ID is processed once.
     * 2c2.
 Logs the message "Successfully deleted [number] contacts."
       Use case resumes at step 2.